-- (a) payment ranging from eighteen times (in the case of Mr. Curzadd) or twenty four times (in the case of Messrs.
-Harkins and Benson) the monthly base salary; - (b) an additional 10% of the annual base salary for the loss of group benefits; and - (c) the sum of bonuses paid over the previous two calendar years multiplied by 50%.
+- (a) payment ranging from eighteen times (in the case of Mr. Perez-Bello); twenty-four times (in the case of Mr. Harkins) or twenty-four times (in the case of Mr. Benson) the monthly base salary; - (b) an additional 10% of the annual base salary for the loss of group benefits; and - (c) the sum of bonuses paid over the previous two calendar years multiplied by 50%.